dlete/fichas/README.markdown

 * send mail when approving to submitter
 * lighten up javascript files in application
 * reports, what submissions have been submitted, state, pending approval, approved, for user and approver
+* in submissions listing for approver, order users alphabetically
+* when showing submissions for approval to the approver, take to the month corresponding to that submission (now it takes you to the current month)
+* to approve submissions, take to the `show` action instead of `edit`
+* when not approving a submission, allow the approver to write a note, and the submitter to read that note (and send an email?)